David-Bascom05/Portfolio/Mechanical_Designs/Carbon_Fiber_Molding.md

 ## Molding Procces ##

 The process I used is called compression molding.
-During the molding process, choped carbon is placed in the mold, and covered in epoxy resin.
+During the molding process, chopped carbon is placed in the mold, and covered in epoxy resin.
 This is repeated over and over, until the carbon/epoxy mixture is equal to the mass of the desired part (as given by the CAD).